nicolasjhampton/python_tutorial_game_project/blog/step3.md

 deserves to be pushed [into the next step...](https://github.com/nicolasjhampton/python_tutorial_game_project/blob/master/step4.md)

-(I mean, this step was getting kinda full, right?
+(This step was getting kinda full, right?
 I mean, 500 lines is a crowd.)